 The cost of a solar system depends on its size, location, market forces, and the availability of incentives and tax credits.
 Fortunately, farmers who want to go solar can get access to excellent funding and financing opportunities.

 - Accelerated Depreciation: The Modified Accelerated Cost Recovery System (MACRS) allows businesses to recover investments in assets through tax deductions.
 Businesses can deduct 85 percent of the value of qualified solar equipment over a five-year period.
 To learn more about accelerated depreciation, read this article from the Solar Energy Industries Association.
 Talk to your accountant about how best to manage the tax benefits of going solar.

 - Rural Energy for America Program (REAP): This USDA program offers loans and grants for solar systems.

 - REAP provides competitive grant funding and guaranteed loan financing to agricultural producers and rural small businesses for renewable energy systems or energy efficiency improvements.

 - Agricultural producers with at least 50 percent of gross income coming from on-site agricultural operations are eligible to apply for competitive grant funding and guaranteed loan financing through REAP.

 - Competitive grants are available for up to 25 percent of total eligible project costs.
 Loan guarantees are available for up to 75 percent of total eligible project costs.
 Combined grant funding and loan guarantees are available for up to 75 percent of total eligible project costs.

-- Exploration of solar power for the modern poultry farm – This resource guide comes from the National Poultry Technology Center.
+- Solar power for the modern poultry farm – This resource guide comes from the National Poultry Technology Center.